 - No vendor account required: Again, no account with Asus is required to use AiMesh, even when you use the Asus Router mobile app.
 For remote access, Asus uses Dynamic DNS.
 So, AiMesh is less of a privacy risk (if at all) compared with other systems.

-- Access point (AP) mode: An AiMesh system can work in access point mode, meaning you can use it with an existing router to extend the network.
+- Access point (AP) mode: As a Wi-Fi system, AiMesh can work in access point mode — not to be confused with the AP mode of an individual router.
+This means and AiMesh system with an existing router purely to extend the network.

 - Here to stay: This is an ongoing feature, future Asus routers will support it.
 In fact, so far, all Asus Wi-Fi 6 routers have supported it right out of the box.